apache/royale-docs/component-sets/jewel/jewel-view.md

 The most important event is `initComplete`, which indicates that the initialization of the view is complete.

-Is needed when some action coded in a callback function need to be triggered as the view is ready to use after initialization.
+It is needed when some action coded in a callback function needs to be triggered when the view is ready to use after initialization.

 You can attach callback listeners to the _initComplete_ event in __MXML__ as follows: